azerion/bluestack-sdk-android/Home.md

 - [Liverail]
 - [Flurry]
 - [Retency]
+- [Ogury] Note : An API Key will be assigned to your application by mngads support team for Ogury library.

 It contains a dispacher that will select an ads server according to the priority and state ([mngAds state diagram]).

 ## Version
 See [Change Log] and [Upgrade Guide].

-NOTE :MNG Ads requires minimum Android API level 10
+NOTE :MNG Ads requires minimum Android API level 11

 ## Ad Examples and inspiration